fredericfalliere/djamo-interview-01/README.md

 ## Structure

-You can start the project easily by running `docker-compose up -d`.
+You can start the project easily by running `docker compose up -d --watch`.
 This will start a mock for the 3rd party service and for the client application.
 We encourage to take a look at the different READMEs to understand the global picture.

 ```
 .